isomerpages/nlb-eyeonasia/_india-know-living/00-architecture-in-india.md

 [**Urban renewal in India: Theory, initiatives and spatial planning strategies**](https://eresources.nlb.gov.sg/main/browse/resource/1324/){:target="_blank"}

-This book is a comprehensive presentation of the theoretical, strategic and technical aspect of urban renewal.
-Major principles, strategies, tools and techniques for successful planning and implementation of urban renewal projects are explained with examples, covering major initiatives undertaken at central, state and city levels.
+This book is a comprehensive presentation of the theoretical, strategic and technical aspects of urban renewal in India.
+Major principles, strategies and techniques for the successful planning and implementation of urban renewal projects are explained with examples that cover major initiatives undertaken at central, state and city levels in the country.

 Retrieved from ProQuest Ebook Central. *myLibrary* ID login is required to access this ebook.